ecarnold24/Antibiotics/User_Instructions.md

 # Software Instalation
 Here we describe how to install the OpenPrescribingToolkit for use within a Juypter notebook.
 This package can be run from the terminal , or command line but we have chosen Jupyter notebook because of it's user friendly interface for data analysis.

+testing documentation notes from Ian:
+1. a prescritptive list of instructions e.g. receipe

+Add to output examples file.
+Use output with a markdown to give a solid tutorial /test document

+2. if you do x, y and z; the result will be p,q r...
+3. If you do not get result p, q, r do a,b,c

 ***Sam's Instructions***